 Loanpad is a peer-to-leer lender focused on providing the lower risk portion of secured bridging/development loans.
 All loans are shared with other established lending companies – these lending partners accept the higher risk portion of each loan.

-Loanpad has quickly become one of my favourite P2P platform (and this has been strengthened by their approach during the Coronavirus pandemic).
+Loanpad has quickly become my favourite P2P platform (and this has been strengthened by their approach during the Coronavirus pandemic).
 If you read my Loanpad review and decide to invest, I would be grateful if you would sign up with my referral link (in doing so, you will benefit from the current cashback deal if investing £5,000 or more).